Managing Risk

 Financial

-The Group has processes to approve credit limits and monitor exposures to law firm customers and partners that are consistent with its cautious appetite for risk.
-In Consumer Legal Services, extended credit terms have not been offered to new customers since 2020 and contractual provisions, such as set- off clauses and parental guarantees, are in place to mitigate the risk for material debts with joint-venture partners.
-An historic £1.4m debt owed on a settlement relating to the termination of National Law Partners, agreed in 2019, was cleared in June 2022.
+The Group has processes to approve credit limits and monitor exposures to law firm customers and partners that are consistent with its balanced appetite for risk.
+In Consumer Legal Services, extended credit terms have not been offered to new customers since 2020 and contractual provisions, such as set-off clauses and parental guarantees, are in place to mitigate the risk for material debts with joint venture partners.

 In Critical Care, the business offers extended credit terms on certain services and the risk is diluted by having a diverse range of customers.
 Material debts are monitored more closely by the credit control team and reported on the risk register.